open-atmos/PySDM/paper/paper.md

   both dependent on the `PyMPDATA` package [@Bartman_et_al_2021] implementing the MPDATA advection algorithm.
 For a review on MPDATA, see e.g., @Smolarkiewicz_2006.

-Usage of the `kinematic_1d` environment is depicted in an example based on the work of @Shipway_and_Hill_2012, while the `kinematic_2d` environment is showcased with a Jupyter notebook featuring an interactive user interface and allowing studying aerosol-cloud interactions in drizzling stratocumulus setup based on the works of
+Usage of the `kinematic_1d` environment is depicted in an example based on the work of @Shipway_and_Hill_2012.
+The `kinematic_2d` environment is showcased with an interactive user interface which allows study of aerosol-cloud interactions in a drizzling stratocumulus setup based on the works of
   @Morrison_and_Grabowski_2007 and @Arabas_et_al_2015.

 \autoref{fig:virga} presents a snapshot from the 2D simulation performed with a setup described in detail in @Arabas_et_al_2015.
 Each plot depicts a 1.5 km by 1.5 km vertical slab of an idealised atmosphere in which a prescribed single-eddy non-divergent flow is forced (updraft in the left-hand part of the domain, downdraft in the right-hand part).
-The left plot shows the distribution of aerosol particles in the air.
+The left-hand plot shows the distribution of aerosol particles in the air.
-The upper part of the domain is covered with a stratocumulus-like cloud which formed on the aerosol particles above the flat cloud base at the level where relative humidity goes above 100%.
+The upper part of the domain is covered with a stratocumulus-like cloud formed on aerosol particles above the flat cloud base at the level where relative humidity goes above 100%.
 Within the cloud, the aerosol concentration is thus reduced.
-The middle plot depicts the sizes of particles.
+The middle plot depicts the wet radius of particles.
 Particles larger than 1 micrometre in diameter are considered as cloud droplets, particles larger than 50 micrometres in diameter are considered as drizzle (unlike in bin or bulk models, such categorisation is employed for analysis only and not within the particle-based model formulation).
-Concentration of drizzle particles forming through collisions is depicted in the right panel.
+Concentration of drizzle particles forming through collisions is depicted in the right-hand panel.
 A rain shaft forms in the right part of the domain where the downward flow direction amplifies particle sedimentation.
 Precipitating drizzle drops collide with aerosol particles washing out the sub-cloud aerosol.
 Most of the drizzle drops evaporate before reaching the bottom of the domain depicting the virga phenomenon and the resultant aerosol resuspension.